JaneliaSciComp/JaneliaDataStandards/Definitions.md

 1. An n-dimensional collection of discrete samples whose domain is a regular discrete (integer) grid.
 2. A node in a hierarchy that contains a data structure of the type described in (1).
 Array nodes cannot have child nodes.

+### "axis"
+The physical interpretation of a discrete, numeric, finite dimension.
+Generally represented with a 1D variable that is strictly monotonic and has the same name as the axis it represents.
+An axis must have physical units.

+### "dimension"
+An independent extent of a domain.
+A domain has N dimensions where N is the minimum number of coordinates needed to identify any particular point within the domain.
+The length of a discrete, numeric, finite dimension establishes the number of indexable locations along that dimension.

+### "domain"
+A set of discrete locations in abstract space.
+A domain, or any location within a domain, may be described by multiple variables, but any given variable has only one domain.
+A domain has zero or more dimensions.
+The component dimensions of a domain need not be numeric, but when they are, the domain may be thought of as situated in a coordinate space.
+If a domain's dimensions are all axes, then that domain is situated in a physical space.

 ### "downsampling"
 The act of resampling an image to a lower resolution, often by an integer factor.